MoeraOrg/moeraorg.github.io/overview/notifications.md

 able to handle the large volume of notifications they have to send.
 For this purpose special notification delivery networks may be developed that use more effective algorithms of delivery.

+## Client notifications

+An active client may use WebSockets to receive notifications about recent updates from the home node and the node it is viewing currently.
+This allows to make the UI more responsive.
+The node begins to send these notifications when a client opens a connection to it.
+To handle intermittent connections, the node keeps a short queue of recent events and the client, when reconnects, reports the timestamp of the last notification it have seen.